Critical phase and spin sharpening in SU(2)-symmetric monitored quantum circuits: Spin-sharpening transition

 We diagnose the spin-sharpening transition using a similar procedure to the one in Sec.~\ref{sec:PurTim}.
 The difference is that, unlike in Eq.~\eqref{eq:PurTimeInitial}, we construct $\tilde{\ket{\psi_{\rm i}}}$ from distinct $\vec{S}^2$ eigenspaces:

 We choose $m=0$, $s_0 = 1$, and $s_1 = 0$ for convenience: one can construct such a $\tilde{\ket{\psi_{\rm i}}}$ by tensoring together singlets and an $m=0$ triplet, regardless of $L$.
 After preparing $\tilde{\ket{\psi_{\rm i}}}$, we scramble the system under a $p{=}0$ circuit for $L^2$ time steps, as in Sec.~\ref{sec:PurTim}.
 This procedure prepares a state $\ket{\psi_{\rm i}}$.
 Then, we evolve the system under monitored-circuit dynamics with a fixed $p$.
-Anticipating $z{=}2$ dynamical scaling, we evolve the system for $L^2$ time steps.
+Anticipating $z{=}2$ dynamical scaling in the spin-sharp phase, we evolve the system for $L^2$ time steps.
 If the ancilla purifies after this short time, we say that the spin has sharpened.
 We denote the final state by $\ket{\psi_{\rm f}}$.

 Figure~\ref{fig:CS}a shows the ancilla's final entanglement entropy, $S_A$, plotted against $p$.
 Different curves correspond to different system sizes $L$.
 The curves cross at $p_\# \approx 0.28$, suggesting that a spin-sharpening transition occurs at $p_\#$.
 Furthermore, Fig.~\ref{fig:CS}b displays a finite-size collapse.
-We used the scaling form $\log(S_A) = (p - p_\#) L^{1/\nu}$, the correlation length exponent $\nu = 3.0$, and $p_{\#} = 0.28$.
+We used the scaling form $\log(S_A) = (p - p_\#) L^{1/\nu}$, the correlation-length exponent $\nu = 3.0$, and $p_{\#} = 0.28$. {Using $\nu = 3.0$, we observe a suitable collapse. $\nu$ values within $\pm 1.2$ of 3.0 yield reasonable collapses, too.}